Non-linear realizations and invariant action principles in higher gauge theory: Bosonic FDA gauge theories

 Notice that, as it happens with the infinitesimal transformation, the information about the cocycle is only present in the definition of the three-form $B^{a}$, which is also the only one that contains non-linear terms in the parameters of the transformation.
 Similarly, the cocycle structure constants are also present in the transformation law of the two-form multiplet $\zeta^{a}$ associated to the same dual vector.
 The transformation law of the Poincar\'{e}-FDA multiplet $\xi$ can be found in appendix \ref{app1}.
-Notice that eqs. (\ref{V}) and (\ref{W}) reproduce the non-linear gauge field Poincar\'{e} Lie algebra.
-This is a natural consequence of the presence of the Lie subalgebra in the Poincar\'{e}-FDA.
+Eqs. (\ref{V}) and (\ref{W}) reproduce the non-linear gauge field of the Poincar\'{e} Lie algebra.
+This is a natural consequence of the presence of the Poincar\'{e} algebra as subalgebra of Poincar\'{e}-FDA.
 Thus, an action principle constructed as a functional of $\mu^{\xi}$ must not only preserve the invariance under the Poincar\'{e} transformations but also extend it along the extended directions described by higher-degree parameters.

-In order to construct an action principle, let us consider the curvature two-forms and four-forms constructed with the transformed gauge fields.
-We denote to its components as\footnote{We do not include the Lorentz curvature since it remains invariant under the gauge transformation such as $\omega ^{ab}$ does.}:
+In order to construct an action principle let us set $D=5$ and consider non-vanishing curvature in eqs. (\ref{mcp1})-(\ref{mcp4}).
+This implies that the curvature associated to the non-linear gauge field is also non-vanishing.
+We denote the two-forms and four-forms associated to $\mu^{\xi}$ as\footnote{We do not include the Lorentz curvature since it is the same that appears in eq. (\ref{mcp2}).
+It remains invariant under the gauge transformation as well as $\omega^{ab}$ does.}: